nychealth/EH-dataportal/content/_index.md

 ---
 title: "The Environment and Health Data Portal: Home page"
 draft: false
+seo_title: "NYC Environment and Health Data Portal."
+seo_description: "Data on how environments shape health in NYC."
-seo_title: "Data on how environments shape health in NYC."
+Description: "Data on how environments shape health in NYC."
-seo_description: "Data on NYC's rat mitigation zones."
 featured_title: "Data on rat inspections"
 featured_text: "Get data on rat inspections in NYC"
 featured_link: "key-topics/pests/rat-mitigation-zones/"